makerdao/mips/MIP0/mip0.md

 	 -  Links to evidence further backing the motivation behind the removal of the person from the role given above.
 ```
 ---

-### MIP0c12: Supporting Materials

-MIPs can optionally refer to external materials.
-External Materials must be added to the MIPs github in the same folder as the MIP which references them.

-Externally referenced materials are not MIP content, and are not ratified when a MIP becomes Accepted unless it is explicitly stated otherwise in a MIP Component specification.

-MIP References are named according to their parent MIP.
-The convention MIPXrY is used to refer to external materials.
-When referenced inline the reference should include both the reference code and the title and it should be bolded.
-For example: **MIPXrY - My Important Supporting Material**